See You Tomorrow (novel)

-See You Tomorrow is a novel by Norwegian author Tore Renberg.
-This darkly humoristic neo-noir drama explores the themes of friendship, crime, loneliness and tragic death.
-It was launched in Norway in September 2013 and in the UK in August 2014.
-Critics both in Renberg's native Norway and abroad have hailed it as a career high and compared him with the likes of Balzac, George R.R.
-Martin and the writers of modern HBO-series.
+See You Tomorrow is a neo-noir novel by Norwegian author Tore Renberg.
+It was released in Norway in September 2013 and in the UK in August 2014.
 See You Tomorrow is the first novel in the Teksas-series.

 Plot summary

 See You Tomorrow is set in Stavanger, the author's hometown and surroundings which he uses for his literary exploration of the human condition.
 The novel is told through 11 narrators, characters belonging to highly different worlds within the same city – a group of adolescents at a high school and the bewildered and desperate father of two of them, and a gang of petty criminals trying to cope with the changing times.
 All of them are in search of something, trying to fill the holes in their lives.
 Pål, divorced father of two, has a shameful secret that has dragged him into a huge debt, a lot more than he can ever hope to pay with his modest civil servant salary.
 He is desperate to make sure that no one finds out – especially not his teenage daughters or his ex-wife.
 Sixteen-year-old Sandra also has a secret.
 She is in love with the irresistible delinquent Daniel William, a love so strong and pure that nothing can come in its way.
 Cecilie carries the greatest secret of them all, a baby growing inside her.
 She can only hope that her boyfriend Rudi is the child's father.
 But although she loves him, she feels trapped in their small-time criminal existence and dreams of escaping from it all.
 Over three fateful September days, these lives cross in a whirlwind of brutality, laughter, tragedy and love that will change them forever.